bpkg/bpkg.github.io/_posts/2022-11-12-bash-util-lib.md

 category: bash
 tags: [cli, util, lib]
 ---
-# Bash-Util-Lib - Bash Utility Library

-A library of bash utility functions (from output colors to parameter processing) for use in small projects.
+**Bash Utility Library** - A library of bash utility functions (from output colors to parameter processing) for use in small projects.

 ## Install

 ```bash
 bpkg install [-g] wsi-services/bash-util-lib
 ```

 ## Usage